postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 ### Connecting to New Relic

 Before beginning, you must set up APM services for each deployment of your API.
-See [the New Relic documentation](https://docs.newrelic.com/docs/apm/) for more details.
+See [the New Relic APM documentation](https://docs.newrelic.com/docs/apm/) for more details.

 To connect an API to New Relic: